cfpb/cfpb.github.io/_posts/2014-03-27-new-regulation.md

 excerpt: "It's been approximately six months since we released our last regulation on [eRegulations](http://www.consumerfinance.gov/eregulations), our effort to make regulations more usable.
 We talk about what we've been up to since then. "
 ---

-As I'm writing this, the rest of my team is working on deploying new code and content through our process into production.
+As I'm writing this, my team is working on deploying new code and content through our process into production.
 It's a very exciting time, as we're going to be hosting Regulation Z (Truth in Lending) on our eRegulations platform.
-It's taken us approximately six months since the last regulation (Regulation E - Electronic Fund Transfers) to release this new one.
-That's admittedly a long time between what is seemingly a content update.
-However, Regulation Z is significantly different than Regulation E in a number of ways that made it necessary for us to improve and update the eRegulations platform.
+It's taken us approximately six months since the last regulation (Regulation E
+- Electronic Fund Transfers) to release this new one.
+That's admittedly a long time between what is seems like a simple content update.
+However, Regulation Z is significantly different to Regulation E in a number of ways that made it necessary for us to improve and update the eRegulations platform.
 I'd like to share some of the more interesting things we did, and in the process also reveal a bit more about how our platform works.

 ## Significant differences in size